University of Arizona (Russian)

 As a tutor, I will work around what the student desires most and is most comfortable with.
 Most of the material I provide will come from textbooks that I used, or popular websites that I personally have found beneficial to my studies (website links and details will be provided since they are not my own).
 My qualifications lie more in the areas for beginners of the language, but I will gladly work with anyone.
 Just tell me what you would like to achieve: speaking/listening practice, grammar clarification, etc.

 My name is Keith and I graduated from college with a Bachelor's Degree in Russian and Slavic Studies, primarily focusing on the Russian Language.
 During that time, I studied abroad for 8 months in Moscow, Russia.
+The passion that I have for the language always placed me at the top of the class.
+In addition to studying abroad, I

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.